Seattle Pedestrian Accident Lawyers

 • The impact often throws the pedestrian onto the sidewalk or street — or against nearby obstacles and structures — which results in additional injuries like traumatic brain injuries, concussions, and hemorrhaging.

-Medical treatment is important.
+Medical treatment is essential.
 If you are a pedestrian involved in an accident, seek medical treatment.
-Get medical care right away and get it later if you need it.
+Get medical care right away and later if you need it.
 Some types of pedestrian injuries, including brain injuries, may not be immediately apparent after the accident.
-Getting a full medical evaluation from your doctor or at the hospital is the best way to make sure you are protected and learn the full extent of your injuries.
+Getting a complete medical evaluation from your doctor or at the hospital is the best way to ensure you are protected and learn the full extent of your injuries.

 Who Pays for Pedestrian Injuries?
 An Introduction to Tort Law.

-Pedestrian accidents in Washington State apply tort law to determine who pays and how much.
+Pedestrian accidents in Washington State use tort law to determine who pays and how much.
 The person who was negligent and caused the accident is legally liable.
-If you’ve been in a pedestrian accident, proving your case requires demonstrating several legal propositions; negligence (fault), causation, and damages.
+If you’ve been in a pedestrian accident, proving your case requires demonstrating several legal propositions: negligence (fault), causation, and damages.

-Proof of a drivers negligence can be shown in many different ways, including showing their conduct that violated a motor vehicle laws, such as:
+Proof of a driver’s negligence can be shown in many different ways, including showing their conduct that violated motor vehicle laws, such as:

 • Intoxication by alcohol or drugs